 In an industry drowning in eco-friendly lingo, the phrase “sustainable packaging” has become eerily similar to plastic: used easily, ubiquitous, and misunderstood.
-Throughout the packaging world, brands and consumers are seeking out sustainable alternatives to plastic, but they may not be familiar with the increasingly diverse selection of innovative options.
+Throughout the packaging world, brands and consumers are seeking out sustainable packaging companies that offer alternatives to plastic, but they may not be familiar with the increasingly diverse selection of innovative options.plastic, but they may not be familiar with the increasingly diverse selection of innovative options.
 Recyclable, biodegradable, compostable, bioplastic—figuring out if the packaging in your hand actually contributes to a greener planet can be confusing.
 Fortunately, there’s a new wave of recycled ocean plastic materials that not only replaces virgin plastic, but also diverts mismanaged plastic waste from the ocean.

 Astonishingly, it is estimated that only 9% of plastic has ever been recycled.
 In recent years, however, the fashion industry—responsible for about 10% of all greenhouse gas emissions—is beginning to utilize materials that transform existing plastic waste into durable synthetic fabrics.